 If you’re looking for a unique Cordilleran experience, then Farmer’s Daughter Restaurant is the perfect place to go.
 Just beside the Tam-Awan Village, this food place is home for delicious and affordable native Igorot cuisine.
 The restaurant itself looks like a nipa hut similar to common houses across different tribes in the mountains of Cordillera.

-Farmer’s Daughter Restaurant is located at Long Long, Benguet Rd, Awan Village, Baguio, Benguet, Philippines, 2601, and opens everyday from 9AM to 8PM (Sundays: 9AM to 3PM).
+Farmer’s Daughter Restaurant is located at Long Long, Benguet Rd, Awan Village, Baguio, Benguet, Philippines, 2601, and opens everyday from 9AM to 8PM.
 For inquiries, you can contact them at +63 74 428 1253.

 Choco-late De Batirol